-- Moving from one neighborhood to another in the same city is a great way to experience another side of the city.
+- Great way to experience another side of the city.
 It also gives you a chance to experience new sights and sounds and even a different lifestyle without having to travel too far.
 Take a city like Los Angeles, for example.
 Moving from the coastal areas of the city, by the beach and the Pacific Ocean, to an inland area of the city that's more urban and commercialized is like experiencing a whole new city, even though you're only moving just a few miles.

-- A change of scenery can help you appreciate parts of the city you're not as familiar with.
+- You appreciate parts of the city you're not as familiar with.
 For big cities like Los Angeles, Chicago or New York, the best way to get the full experience of living in the city is to spend some time living in the different areas and experiencing the unique traits that make each one stand out from the rest.

 - You'll get the benefits of a change of scenery, while still feeling like you're at home.
 There are several benefits to moving within the same city that you can use to your advantage.
 For starters, you already are familiar with the lay of the land, so you have a working knowledge of what each neighborhood is like, which makes your decision on where to move a lot easier.
 Also, you'll have an easier time finding a moving company to handle your move.
 You won't have to worry about waiting weeks for your belongings to be delivered to your new place.